 Mythological creatures come to life in this hands-on humanities program.
 Students are introduced to Egyptian sphinxes, scarabs and more as create their own art pieces.

 Can You Dig It?

 Students discover the differences between rocks, fossils and artifacts through actual specimens and objects.
-This program is aligned with STEM and Local History.
+Archaeology Outreach brings cool specimens for your students!
 It's hands-on fun!

 Grades 6 - 9

 Students use actual ancient artifacts (1700 - 5000 years old), and become archaeologists interpreting the art, architecture and culture of ancient peoples.
 This program focuses on evidence for how people lived in Mesopotamian, Egyptian, Israelite, Greek, Roman and Byzantine studies.
 There are optional pottery creation and reconstruction activities specifically designed for this program.

 Grades 6 - 8

 Personal Identity: Mesopotamia and Egypt

 During the advent of writing, archaeologists find the first names of actual people.
 This program is based on my personal research at the Yale Collections this summer.
 Students will investigate these people and what they did in the ancient world.
 As hands-on project, they can create wearable artifacts using their names and actual titles

 Civics: Foundations of American Democracy